bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 - view_zenith
 - view_azimuth

-In the CAWA CTP processing, the following bands and tie point grids from the MERIS L1b products are used:
+In the S3-SNOW CTP processing, the following bands and tie point grids from the MERIS L1b products are used:

 - radiance_10
 - radiance_11